 It had been a fantastic and challenging weekend, made even better by the warm welcome extended to the club by Dunkeswell Kart club – well organised and professional in their approach and we look forward to visiting the track again in September.

-The next round will be held at Camberley on the 28th May (Saturday).
+The next round in the FP4 Summer championship will be at Bayford Meadows on the 23rd July.
 Entries are now open.